 - View as map

-Lismore Castle has been the Irish home of the Dukes of Devonshire since 1753 and is possibly the most spectacular castle in Ireland.
-It is located in County Waterford and is surrounded by beautiful gardens which are also open to the public.
+Lismore Castle has been the Irish home of the Dukes of Devonshire since 1753 and is possibly the most spectacular castle in Ireland and is located in County Waterford and is surrounded by beautiful gardens which are open to the public.

 Henry II visited Lismore in 1171 and chose a site for a castle.
 Raymond le Gros and his Anglo-Normans ransacked the town two years later and Henry’s castle site was built upon by Prince John in 1185.
 These events marked a decline in influence for monastic Lismore.
 In 1363, the diocese was united with that of Waterford, although it retained its cathedral until the Reformation.